She brought kids joy with her ‘magical’ toys. And hid her own misery until it became unbearable.

 These days, Doug Bernstein says, “everything is better.”
 His wife is the same person she’s always been, but a little less frenetic, more authentic.
 “Our relationship is deeper, stronger, more dimensional.
 She’s never been closer and tighter than she is now with our children.”

 And the shadows are still there, Melissa Bernstein says.
-It’s just that Bernstein doesn’t run from them.
+It’s just that she doesn’t run from them.
 The burden of herself is still a burden, but it no longer seems impossible to bear.